oracle-livelabs/oci/oci-tutorials/oci-tutorial-youreinthecloud/introduction/introduction.md

 In this workshop, you will:
 * Understand the next steps in your cloud journey
 * Know the key compartments of a 3-tier web application deployed in OCI
-* Gaini an insight into the tools integrated within OCI that can help relieve the pain points of traditional application management
+* Gain an insight into the tools integrated within OCI that can help relieve the pain points of traditional application management
 * Learn how to enable a strong security posture that follows OCI best practices on your existing applications
 * Provide you with a high-level overview of different tools that will help you enhance your current deployments

 ### **Assets**

 Powerpoint:

-Demo Recording:

 Video Recording
 *